OpenNews/opennews-website/what/conferences/mozfest/index.md

 ## OpenNews Unconference on Journalism Tech
 All day on Thursday, October 25 we'll have hands-on, collaborative sessions from local London journalists and visitors coming to town for the festival.
 The event takes place at the [Royal Society of Arts](https://www.google.com/maps/place/RSA+House/@51.5093702,-0.1248943,17z/data=!3m1!4b1!4m5!3m4!1s0x487604c9572d71f1:0xc61aaa0727953544!8m2!3d51.5093669!4d-0.1227056) in central London.

-Participants can [register now](https://ti.to/Mozilla/mozfestHouse-opennews) and tickets will cost £50 each.
+Participants can [register now](https://ti.to/Mozilla/mozfestHouse-opennews) and tickets will cost £10 each.
 Many of the sessions will be scheduled that morning, and we're working to confirm a bunch of sessions in advance, too.
 You can expect sessions from:

 * Simon Jockers about using public statistics and open data in journalism and his experience with [Datenguide](https://datengui.de/)
 * Federica Cherubini and Sarah Marshall of Hacks/Hackers London with "If you build it, they will come: A workshop in how to create an audience-first strategy"
 * us! (the OpenNews team) facilitating a session about...facilitation and how we [build our SRCCON events](https://srccon.org/our-resources)
+* Stefan Wehrmeyer with a session on FOIA technology
 * journalists from the BBC News Labs and Full Fact, which will be returning to present at the unconference for the second year in a row
 * maybe also you?
 If you're interested in bringing a session, [let us know](mailto:erika@opennews.org) or you can of course pitch that day as well